What Is Neem Oil?

 My Experience Using Neem Oil

-I purchased Southern Ag Triple Action Neem Oil and mixed it according to the directions.
+After hearing so much about neem oil, I was eager to try it for myself.
+I purchased and mixed it according to the directions.
 I first used it on a bay laurel tree that was indoors for the winter and was infested with mealy bugs.
-I sprayed the leaves, being careful to douse both the tops and the undersides.
+I sprayed the leaves being careful to cover both the tops and the undersides.
 While I was spraying, I shook the spray bottle a few times, as directed, to keep the oil and the water properly mixed.
 Because neem is a natural product, I didn’t expect to see any results immediately so I was surprised the next day to see that some of the mealy bugs had died overnight.
-More continued to die each day.
 I sprayed once more three days later.
 All of the mealy bugs were dead within a week.
+Southern Ag Triple Action Neem Oil

 Encourage by this, I next tried using the spray in my shower which is prone to mold.
-Again, I could see improvement within 24 hours.
-I now spray my shower two or three times a week to keep it mold-free.
-I can’t believe I spent so many years using toxic chemicals in a vain attempt the destroy mold when all I needed was a gentle, natural product like neem!
+Again, I observed results within 24 hours.
+I now spray my shower two or three times a week to keep it mold free.
+I can’t believe I spent so many years using toxic chemicals in a vain attempt the destroy mold when all I needed was a gentle, natural produce like neem!

 Questions & Answers